jacoblapworth/akahu-sdk-swift/src/react/table.md

 The `data` prop requires an object with **unique** keys that differentiate each row.

-Each *Cell* inside the *Column* `body` prop is a function that passes through each rows `data` independently so you can cheery pick the relevant content for a particular *Cell*.
+Each *Cell* inside the *Column* `body` prop is a function that passes through each rows `data` independently so you can cherry pick the relevant content for a particular *Cell*.

 ```
 const {